crozone/FormatWith/README.md

 ### GetFormatParameters

-In addition to performing the string formatting, `GetFormatParameters()` can be used to get a list of parameter names out of a format string.
+`GetFormatParameters()` can be used to get a list of parameter names out of a format string, which can be used for inspection before performing other actions on it.

 **Example:**